 This waiver of service is a document that does what the name indicates.
 It waives the person’s right to be personally served with notice of the lawsuit.
 That does not mean that you do not have to notify him or her of any future hearing dates or a trial.
 What it does mean is that it acknowledges receipt of the lawsuit and indicates that the two parties may be willing to work together to settle your case rather than head to court immediately.
 Most of the time a waiver of service is done in situations where the parties to a lawsuit are amicable and are willing to work together to sort out their differences rather than resort to the courtroom immediately.

 How Senate Bill 869 changes the law is regarding the use of electronic signatures on documents like a waiver of service.
-Specifically, when a suit affecting the parent-child relationship is filed a waiver of service may be filed as well rather than an answer.
-In that event, an electronic signature on a waiver of service can be used instead of a physical signature.
+When a suit affecting the parent-child relationship is filed, a waiver of service may be submitted instead of an answer.
+In this case, an electronic signature on the waiver of service can replace a physical signature.
 This can matter a great deal if, for example, you or your opposing party are housebound or otherwise unable to physically sign a document for filing with the court.
 It used to be the case that you would need to wait until that person could physically sign the document and return it to you.
 With the changes to the Texas Family Code, an electronic signature will now suffice for purposes of officially signing and returning a waiver of citation.

 In many cases, the simplest way to do things is the best.
-For people who are otherwise trying to accomplish an agreed change to a child custody order or are simply trying to initiate a child custody case for the first time the most difficult part of the case can be starting and getting the case filed.
+For individuals seeking to change a child custody order or initiate a child custody case for the first time, the most challenging part often lies in starting and filing the case.
 Rather than pushing back the start time for a case, you can now begin to make progress on a case sooner rather than later.

 If you have any questions about how to begin a child custody lawsuit in Texas or concerns about some aspects of your existing child custody order then please do not hesitate to contact the Law Office of Bryan Fagan.
 Our licensed family law attorneys are here to assist you.
 Whether it be providing necessary information in a free-of-charge consultation or in advising you along the way of your family law case our office has what it takes to assist you in whatever your legal needs may be.